Dragon-Wonder/Attacker-The-Game/README.md

   - Might need to also redo entirely the damage and health calculation depending on what I end up changing.

-- [ ] Redo leveling system to work off of experience rather then monster killed.
+- [ ] Redo leveling system to work off of experience, rather than dungeons completed.
+  - So if I do this, the player would need a way to go back to fight weaker monsters if they find that they moved to the next dungeon too quickly.

 - [ ] Change healing to be done between monster fights rather than during.